fsciortino/Aurora/docs/tutorial.rst

   res_mainion = aurora.radiation_model('H',rhop,ne_cm3,Te_eV, vol, nz_cm3 = niz_cm3, plot=True)

-(Note that the atomic data does not discriminate between hydrogen isotopes) In the call above, the neutral density has been included in `niz_cm3`, but note that (1) there is no radiation due to charge exchange between deuterium neutrals and deuterium ions, since they are indistinguishable, and (2) we did not attempt to include the effect of charge exchange on deuterium fractional abundances because `n0_cm3` (included in `niz_cm3` already fully specifies fractional abundances for main ions).
+(Note that the atomic data does not discriminate between hydrogen isotopes).
+In the call above, the neutral density has been included in `niz_cm3`, but note that (1) there is no radiation due to charge exchange between deuterium neutrals and deuterium ions, since they are indistinguishable, and (2) we did not attempt to include the effect of charge exchange on deuterium fractional abundances because `n0_cm3` (included in `niz_cm3` already fully specifies fractional abundances for main ions).